Iguvine Tablets: Çerfos Martios, Praesta(o)ta Çerfia, Tursa Çerfia, Tursa Iovia

-These deities are invoked and receive sacrifices aimed at obtaining their favour for the protection of the arx itself, of the community and of the fields in connexion to the lustration rites of the Iguvian citadel at different locations of augural relevance.
+These deities are invoked and receive sacrifices aimed at obtaining their favor for the protection of the arx itself, of the community and of the fields in connection to the lustration rites of the Iguvian citadel at different locations of augural relevance.
 The rites concerning the Praestota and the two Tursae involve a complex of libations aimed at obtaining a twofold action: the safety for the Iguvine community and the offsetting and expulsion of its traditional enemies.